The Mercy of the Jungle: Production

-The Mercy of the Jungle was produced in Belgium by Aurélien Bodinaux through Neon Rouge Productions.
+The Mercy of the Jungle marks the second feature from Karekezi.
+The film was produced in Belgium by Aurélien Bodinaux through Neon Rouge Productions.
 Bodinaux, Karekezi, and Casey Schroen are credited with the screenplay.
 Tact Productions from France and Perfect Shot Films from Germany are listed as co-producers.
 Filming took place in Uganda.

+Release

+The film premiered at the Toronto International Film Festival on 8 September 2018 in the "Discovery" section for new directors of feature films.
+The film was selected among TIFF's Discovery series lineup.

+It was also screened at the Festival International du Film Francophone de Namur in Belgium.
+On 20 November 2018, it had its Rwandan premiere at the 2018 European Film Festival (EFF) in Kigali.
+The film won the Golden Stallion at the Panafrican Film and Television Festival of Ouagadougou (FESPACO).